djbrieck/brieckspro/content/posts/volume-too-loud-at-lowest-level/index.md

 ## The Fix

+#TODO add photo here of the fix in action

 Now for the fix, this will require a small hardware purchase to fix.
 The solution is adding a analog 3.5" inline volume control before your wired headphones.

 The one I found is the KOSS VC 20, I found  it new on eBay and was able to purchase including delivery for less than $15 USD.